Simona Ventura: Television career

 In 2001 Simona went back to Rai Due to host the seventh edition of the Sunday afternoon show "Quelli che il calcio" and a prime-time show called "Quelli che lo smoking".
 In 2002 Pippo Baudo chose her for the "Dopofestival" (a variety show about the Sanremo Music Festival) and she then presented a late night television show with Gene Gnocchi called "La grande notte del lunedì sera".
-She has been presenting the Italian version of Celebrity Survivor, L'Isola Dei Famosi since 2003.
-In 2004 she was the host presenter of the San Remo Music Festival.
-In 2005 and 2006 she presented Music farm, a show similar to the Hit Me, Baby, One More Time format, on Rai Due.
+She has been presenting the Italian version of Celebrity Survivor, L'isola dei famosi, since 2003.
+In 2004 she was the host presenter of the Sanremo Music Festival.
+In 2005 and 2006 she presented Music Farm, a show similar to the Hit Me, Baby, One More Time format, on Rai Due.

-She also had the Prime Time Access Rule on Rai Uno with "Le Tre Scimmiette" and in 2007 appeared in prime time with "Colpo di Genio".
+She also had the Prime Time Access Rule on Rai Uno with Le tre scimmiette and in 2007 appeared in prime time with Colpo di genio.